also HPC Cluster one MS HPC Pack and use

 5 Nodes succeeded

-The following command can send commands to specific nodes only.
-Note that Windows does not distinguish between uppercase and lowercase letters.
+You can send commands only to specific nodes as follows.
+Note that Windows generally does not distinguish between uppercase and lowercase.

 PS C:\> clusrun /nodes:*com*